benlue/coServ/README.md

 + Support a very powerful CSS preprocessor called JASS.

-In the end, you may find there is really just one thing that matters: be able to focus on coding and have fun.
-So why spending numerous hours to learn to harness a platform just to get things going?
+In the end, you may find there is really just one thing that matters: being able to focus on coding and having fun.
+So why spending numerous hours to learn how to harness a platform just to get things going?
 Be simple and be coServ!

 ## Get started